mythology-and-legends-in-warfare

 Challenges and Decline

 Greenland’s colonies faced multiple stresses.
 The climate during the Medieval Warm Period (roughly 950 to 1250 AD) had allowed farming, but the onset of the Little Ice Age in the 14th century shortened growing seasons and increased sea ice.
-The ships that connected Greenland to Europe became less reliable as pack ice blocked the routes.
+The ships connecting Greenland to Europe became less reliable as pack ice blocked routes.
 At the same time, the Norse way of life clashed with that of the Thule Inuit, who migrated into Greenland around 1200 AD.
 Trade with Europe shifted away from walrus ivory as elephant ivory became more available, reducing the colony’s economic value.
 By about 1450, the Greenland settlements had vanished, leaving behind only ruins.
+Archaeological evidence suggests the Western Settlement was abandoned earlier, around 1350, due to deteriorating conditions.
+For a deeper look at climate impacts, see this Nature study on Greenland Norse collapse.

 The Norse Voyages to North America: Vinland